bdiniscia/landing-events-test/README.md

 1.  **Download the repository** 📥

-    You can download it as zip file or clone it to you computer, with the green button "Code" 🟩 in the top navigation of the Github repository.
+    You can download the repository as zip file or clone it to you computer, with the green button "Code" 🟩 in the top navigation of Github.

 2.  **Install dependencies** 🧰